-In other words, air travelers can finally give the government a piece of their mind about the controversial scanners and the way they’re used at airports.
+In other words, air travelers can finally express their opinions to the government about the controversial scanners and the way they’re used at airports.
 Depending on how the public responds, the TSA could either double down on its multibillion-dollar scanner program, or it could decommission the machines and impose alternate standards, including using metal detectors and explosive-trace detection screening.

 The TSA hopes that passengers will approve of its current screening practices.
-“AIT is the best technology available to detect both metallic and non-metallic objects hidden on a passenger, and is an important part of TSA’s multi-layered security efforts,” says agency spokesman David Castelveter.
+“AIT is the best technology available to detect both metallic and non-metallic objects hidden on a passenger.
+Agency spokesman David Castelveter says, “It’s an important part of TSA’s multi-layered security efforts.”

 Still, the agency assigned to protect America’s transportation systems promises to listen and respond to the public comments.
 “TSA will review and analyze the public comments to develop a final rule related to the screening process using AIT,” says Castelveter.

-But critics question both the agency’s claims and its sincerity.
+Critics question both the agency’s claims and its sincerity

 “This technology raises significant privacy problems,” says Khaliah Barnes, an attorney for the Electronic Privacy Information Center (EPIC).
 “When TSA deployed the body scanners, it initiated one of the most sweeping, most invasive and most unaccountable suspicion-less searches of American travelers in history.”